FollowTheProcess/test/README.md

 }
 ```

-This wil read the file, normalise line endings and then generate an output almost like a git diff:
+This will read the file, normalise line endings and then generate an output almost like a git diff:

 ```patch
 --- want